Elvis impersonator hopes children from house of horrors to find strength in each other: report

 The couple was scheduled for an initial court appearance on Thursday.

-The Ripley’s Elvis Chapel singer told the paper that he didn’t consider the family's interactions as “odd” so much as “unique."
+The singer told the paper that he didn’t consider the family's interactions as “odd” so much as “unique."

-But Ripley, as far-fetched as it seems, may have been one of the few people on the outside who interacted with these children.

 “I would not have expected something as negative and disgusting as what (police are alleging) was going on then,” he said.